✨ Quick Overview

 - 1 cup walnuts

-- 1 tbsp black tea powder or matcha
+- 1 tbsp black tea powder or Moringa vs Matcha

 Instructions: Blend all ingredients.
 Form into balls.
 Refrigerate.